 Invasion routes of the PWN and the origin of Portuguese populations

-Despite the low genetic diversity generally present in the PWN populations, we were able to reliably select scenarios (among the ones compared) with high posterior probabilities and good quality analyses in most cases.
-The most probable worldwide invasion history of the PWN identified in this study (Figure 4) includes multiple introductions in Asia and an American origin of the European samples.
+Despite the low genetic diversity generally present in the PWN populations, we were able to reliably select scenarios (among the ones compared) with good posterior probabilities in most cases and satisfactory quality analyses.
+The most probable worldwide invasion history of the PWN identified in this study (Figure 3B) includes multiple introductions in Asia and a Japanese origin of the European samples.

-Figure 4: Worldwide invasion routes of the pinewood nematode as inferred from this study.
-The year of first infestation for every invaded area is indicated in parenthesis.